 Last year, Cam Ward was widely seen as the only first-round passer in the class, though Shedeur Sanders was seen as a possible late first-round possibility.
 Sanders’ wildly unprecedented slide aside, Jaxson Dart found his way into the first round after spending much of the pre-draft process as a likely Day 2 pick.

-According to ESPN’s Matt Miller, a name to look for in that same sense is Cincinnati quarterback Brendan Sorsby.
+According to ESPN’s Matt Miller, a name to look for in that same vein is Cincinnati quarterback Brendan Sorsby.
 Sorsby started his collegiate career at Indiana, serving as the main starter as a redshirt freshman in 2023.
 When then-head coach Tom Allen was fired, Sorsby made the move to become a Bearcat.
 Sorsby has just finished his third year as a full-time starter and his second in Cinci.

 Sorsby showed promise starting for the Hoosiers, throwing 15 touchdowns to just five interceptions, but his accuracy left a lot to be desired.
 In his first year with the Bearcats, he improved his completion percentage but got a bit undisciplined throwing 18 touchdowns to seven interceptions.
 This season, Sorsby put up his most efficient campaign with 27 touchdowns to just five interceptions.
-He also has impressive mobility averaging about 500 rushing yards and nine rushing touchdowns in each of his season at Cincinnati.
+He also has impressive mobility averaging about 500 rushing yards and nine rushing touchdowns in each of his two seasons at Cincinnati.

 It’s far too early to call Sorsby a first-round prospect, but he’ll have plenty of time to improve his stock if he decides to declare after his redshirt junior year concludes.
 Plus, several other names are sure to emerge as teams dust off every possibility hoping to find a diamond in the rough.
 As names continue to drop out of first-round consideration for 2026, history has told us that others are sure to rise in their place.